ietf-wg-cellar/matroska-specification/notes.md

 document and left to the proprietary implementations using them or subsequent profiles of this document.

-The `ContentEncodingScope Element` gives an idea of which part of the track are encrypted. but each `ContentEncAlgo Element` and its sub-elements (like `AESSettingsCipherMode`) define how the encrypted should be exactly interpreted.
+The `ContentEncodingScope Element` gives an idea of which part of the track is encrypted, but each `ContentEncAlgo Element` and its sub-elements (like `AESSettingsCipherMode`) define how the encrypted should be exactly interpreted.